ghitacornel/testJPA/src/main/java/relationships/many/to/many/readme.txt

-in Many To Many relationship both entities are independent
+in MANY TO MANY relationship both entities are independent